fgregg/average-arrest/README.md

       contain people with money and lawyers.
 2. Average the faces together.
   * Ideally, we would use [jpsychomorph](http://users.aber.ac.uk/bpt/jpsychomorph/).
-It's what we used to create the above image.
+It's what we used to create the above image (N=144).
 However, we need to figure out how to use it non-interactively.
     1. Ask Bernie Tiddeman for code
     2. Create wrapper for jpsychomorph, http://users.aber.ac.uk/bpt/jpsychomorph/version4/javadoc/
     3. Recreate the functionality